acoustic-content-samples/sample-custom-element-ui/README.md

 Enter you IBM ID password at the prompts.

-## Creating you own Custom UI
+## Creating you own Custom elements

-To create you own Custom UI, copy the patterns shown in the samples.
+To create you own Custom elements with custom user interfaces, copy the patterns shown in the samples.

 Include the Javascript for the SDKs in your index.html using: